 Deferred income tax assets and liabilities are offset when there is a legally enforceable right to offset current tax assets against current tax liabilities and when the deferred income tax assets and liabilities relate to income taxes levied by the same taxation authority on either the taxable entity or different taxable entities where there is an intention to settle the balances on a net basis.
+Deferred tax balances are not discounted.

-2.14 Share-based payment
+2.15 Share-based payment

 The Company operates an equity-settled share-based compensation plan, under which it receives services as consideration for equity instruments (options or restricted stock units) of the Company.
-The fair value of these equity instruments granted in exchange for the services received from the participants is recognized as an expense against a credit in equity.
-The total amount to be expensed is determined by reference to the grant date fair value of the equity instruments granted, including the impact of any market performance vesting conditions and non-vesting conditions.
+The fair value of these equity instruments granted in exchange for the services received from the participants is recognized as an expense.
+The total amount to be expensed is determined by reference to the grant date fair value of the equity instruments granted, including the impact of any market performance vesting conditions.